 It's also available from iTunes USA, as well as iTunes UK.

 - Pickettywitch | AllMusic

-Pickettywitch was a recording outfit that was very much of a piece with the Tremeloes, Edison Lighthouse, and Paper Lace.
+Pickettywitch was a recording outfit that was very much aligned with the music genre promoted by the likes of the Tremeloes, Edison Lighthouse and Paper Lace.